 Performance repertoire is carefully chosen and based upon the students' needs.
 This ensemble offers the student regular performance opportunities, specifically in a workshop setting during the fall semester and in a fully-mounted stage production each spring.
 The spring production is performed with members of the Washburn Symphony Orchestra under the direction of conductor Dr. Martha Placeres.
 This gives singers the very important experience of working with a conductor in a fully staged production.
 Auditions for the spring production are held during the fall semester.
 The Opera Studio also performs outreach and offers touring performances.

-GET IN TOUCH WITH Department of Music
+GET IN TOUCH WITH Music Program

 Garvey Fine Arts Center, Room 211